 2. Lightly brush the suede with a toothbrush along the salt lines.
 Don’t be rough or you may damage the suede texture — use just enough pressure to dislodge any remaining salt.

-6. Once the shoe is fully dry, very lightly buff it with a dry washcloth or soft-bristled toothbrush to restore the texture.
+6. Very lightly buff with a dry washcloth or soft-bristled toothbrush to restore the suede’s texture.

 7. Prevent future stains by applying a suede protector at least once per winter season.